HackUponTheGale/HackUponTheGale.github.io/_posts/2025-07-20-RapidTriageMDE.md

 This one is courtesy of my guy Glass (https://jon.glass) and inspired a lot of thinking.
 It takes the resolved IP(s) of known malicious domains and checks for other traffic to those IP addresses.
 This is quite useful if an adversary has re-used a component of its infrastructure and ends up wih multiple malicious samples phoning out to the same IP via different FQDNs.

 ```
-#Pull the remote IP of known malicious domains from network traffic
+//Pull the remote IP of known malicious domains from network traffic
+DeviceNetworkEvents
-DeviceNetworkEvents where RemoteUrl in ("<evildomain.com>", "<definitelyC2.net>", "<badguys.xyz>")
+| where RemoteUrl in ("<evildomain.com>", "<definitelyC2.net>", "<badguys.xyz>")
 | project RemoteIp
-# Join back on network events to check for domains that have a matching IP
+//Join back on network events to check for domains that have a matching IP
 | join DeviceNetworkEvents on RemoteIp
 ```
 ## A word on InitiatingProcessUniqueID